 Breast feeding is the most natural way of feeding a baby, and breast milk is the ideal baby food.
-Breastfeeding provides all the nutrients the baby needs for growth over the first four to six months of life.
-Recent studies have shown that breast milk provides antibodies for the intestines and may help prevent ear infections.
-Breast fed babies are healthier and get sick less often.
-As you feed your baby, you will be developing a warm, intimate relationship with your baby.
-Breastfeeding also contracts your uterus to its pre-pregnancy size.
+As you feed your baby, you will develop a warm, intimate relationship with your baby.
+Breastfeeding provides all the nutrients the baby needs for growth over the first four to six months of life and provides antibodies to help prevent infections.
+Breastfeeding also helps contract your uterus to its pre-pregnancy size.